 A grey mug of cinnamon hot chocolate with a marshmallow on a wood table next to cinnamon sticks, a plaid linen, a gold teapot, pine branches, and a white bowl of marshmallows.

 It’s been cloudy, rainy, and chilly for days and I am in total bliss.
-So naturally, I’ve been leaning into the season with my favorite Winter indie Spotify playlist and hot drinks like Norwegian mulled wine, ginger tea hot toddies, and hot chocolate.
+So naturally, I’ve been leaning into the season with my favorite Winter indie Spotify playlist and hot drinks like Norwegian mulled wine, these boozy ginger tea hot toddies, and hot chocolate.

 I genuinely think homemade hot chocolate is an elite beverage.
 It’s one of my go-tos for winter brunches, snowshoeing adventures, cookie exchanges, and Christmas morning.
 Like, who doesn’t get excited about a hot chocolate buffet situation?